mattvperry/ruby-libmpq/README.markdown

 # ruby-libmpq

 ruby-libmpq is a gem for reading and manipulating Blizzard MPQ files.
-This gem is based heavily on [this one](https://github.com/beaucollins/libmpq-ruby).
-I felt it needed some
+This gem is based on [this one](https://github.com/beaucollins/libmpq-ruby).

 ## Contributing to ruby-libmpq